zkanda/zkanda.github.io/content/tech/13-updating-a-configmap-secrets-in-kubernetes.md

     --dry-run -o yaml | kubectl replace -f -
 ```

-But we are not done yet, in order for those configs to be visible in the running containers that needs them, we have to do a new deployment.
+But we are not done yet, in order for those configs to be visible in the running containers that need them, we have to do a new deployment.

-The easiest way to do that is just patch the container.
+The easiest way to do that is to patch the container.
 Say our deployment service is called `nginx`.

 ```sh
 kubectl patch deployment nginx -p "{\"spec\":{\"template\":{\"metadata\":{\"annotations\":{\"date\":\"`date +'%s'`\"}}}}}"
 ```

-This should issue a new deployment rollout and the changes in configmap is now propagated on the new containers.
+This should issue a new deployment rollout and the changes in configmap are now propagated on the new containers.

-I hope this helps you on your journey to Kubernetes, it's a different way of thinking than previous ops but it's step forward from my opinion.
+I hope this helps you on your journey to Kubernetes, it's a different way of thinking than previous ops but its a step forward in my opinion.